dotnet/docs/docs/core/diagnostics/dotnet-trace.md

 - **`-p|--process-id <PID>`**

-  The process id to collect the trace from.
+  The process ID to collect the trace from.

 - **`--profile <profile-name>`**